WICG/ink-enhancement/README.md

 `updateInkTrailStartPoint` accepts an `InkTrailStyle` dictionary to describe how the delegated ink trail should appear when produced by the User Agent.
 Initially it will accept `color` and `diameter`, where `diameter` describes the width of the ink trail drawn by the User Agent in CSS pixels.
 It is made extensible so that in the future other properties could also be used to describe the trail, such as opacity or more complex brushes.

 The `presentationArea` attribute reflects the argument passed to `requestPresenter`.
 Once an InkPresenter has been created this cannot be changed.

-The `expectedImprovement` attribute exists to provide site authors with information regarding the perceived latency improvements they can expect by using this API.
-The attribute will return the expected average number of milliseconds that perceived latency will be improved by using the API, including prediction.

 ## Other options